-I'm also a big geek.
-I read entirely too much, and a measurable portion of my free time is spent gaming with friends.
+I'm also a big geek, though I don't really identify with geek culture- I don't go to Cons, or participate in fandom in any way (though I don't look down on those who do).
+I read entirely too much, and a measurable (though not anywhere near all) portion of my free time is spent gaming with friends.
 Tabletop board and card games, ranging from the ultra-geeky with plastic miniatures and funky dice, to interesting, elegant, brain-burning economics games and everything in between.
-There's some RPG love in there, too, but I haven't done DnD or anything like it in twenty+ years- I tend to be interested more in weird, social, collaborative storytelling games.
-Any form of interactive, collaborative fiction interests me greatly.
+There's some RPG love in there, too, but I haven't done DnD or anything like it in 20+ years- I tend to be interested more in weird, social, collaborative storytelling games.
+Any form of interactive, collaborative fiction interests me a lot.

 On that last note, I mostly only wear the goggles when I'm on my motorcycle, or at the industrial club.
 Mostly.